 Any student or student group seeking to organize, schedule, or plan an event or demonstration involving expressive activities and speech on campus must first consult with the Chief of Police to ensure the safety and success of the event.
-Students and student groups who choose not to follow the guidelines may be subject to immediate disciplinary action.
+Students and student groups who choose not to follow the guidelines may be subject to immediate disciplinary action, up to and including college suspension or expulsion.
+Springfield College reserves the right to restrict access to and/or remove any person from its campus at any time.

-The location for an event or demonstration involving expressive activities and speech will be determined on a case-by-case basis by the Chief of Police in consultation with the Vice President for Campus Life & Inclusion after consultations with the organizer(s).
+The location for an event or demonstration involving expressive activities and speech will be determined on a case-by-case basis by the Chief of Police in consultation with the Vice President for Campus Life & Community Engagement, after consultations with the organizer(s).